MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [GUI](#tab/gui)

-Here's how to create a TXT record named example with the text value `Example DNS record text` in the `contoso.com` zone using DNS Manager.
+Here's how to modify the time to live (TTL) for a DNS resource record using DNS Manager.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.